How We Learn – By Benedict Carey [Book Review]

-How We Learn is a valuable tool for everyone.
-(Not just students)
+How We Learn is a Valuable Tool for Everyone

 This information is essential for anyone and everyone.
 Student or professor.
 Rank novice or subject matter expert.
 Age and previous knowledge does not matter.
 First understanding how our brain learns and making the most of this learning can help anyone become a better learner.